Social media audit template: Free checklist + guide

 • Extremely active LinkedIn community asking technical support questions

-The corporation decides to shift resources away from Twitter to focus on expanding their YouTube library and providing more hands-on support via LinkedIn.
-They also plan to conduct competitor analysis to benchmark their rivals' rankings and new platform performance.
+The company will move resources away from Twitter and focus on growing its YouTube library and offering more support on LinkedIn.
+They also plan to compare their results with competitors.

 Social media audit tools